February 7 Update

 Solo day is fast approaching!
 Mr. Kramer and Mr. Neujahr have been working with most of our 7th and 8th graders during their lessons to prepare for this day.
 The students have been improving each week with their solo preparations, and they should do very well!

-Our Solo and Ensemble Festival will be held at Waupaca High School on Saturday, March 2.
+Our Solo and Ensemble Festival will be held at Clintonville High School on Saturday, February 29.
 This festival includes, in addition to our FVL Schools Band students, FVL HS, Waupaca HS, Clintonville HS, and St. Martin Lutheran Grade School (from Clintonville).

 This is the same festival that the FVL high school band and choir students will be attending.
 FVL has 40 events entered, including instrumental solos and ensembles, choral solos and ensembles, many piano solos, among other events.
-The FVL Schools Band Program has 29 solo events entered!
+The FVL Schools Band Program has 30 solo events entered!
 Most are class B or C, but we do have a few class A solos entered as well.
+This includes instrumental events, as well as vocal and a few piano events.

 This event will feature several performance sites, with rooms designated for vocal, piano, woodwind, percussion, and brass events.
 In addition to solos, there will be many different ensembles performing, including jazz ensembles, brass and woodwind ensembles, show choirs, and so on.
 I would strongly encourage our students to observe as many solos and other ensemble events during the day.
 All of the event sites are open to the public, so parents and students can sit in on performances throughout the day.